venxer/Mail/README.md

 # Mail
-A local mail-like chatroom between users with a GUI interface
+A local message sender built with a user friendly GUI